-If certain conditions are met on the side of the person(s) who controls the contaminated land (which have been laid down in a recent Federal Supreme Court Decision (Federal Supreme Court Decision 1C\231/2012 of 29 November 2012) the clean-up costs can be allocated between the person(s) who caused the contamination and the person(s) who controls the contaminated land, unless the person(s) who controls the contaminated land proves that they have no knowledge of the contamination.
+If certain conditions are met on the side of the person who controls the contaminated land the clean-up costs can be allocated between the person who caused the contamination and the person who controls the contaminated land.

-It is disputed to what extent the liability of the person(s) who caused the contamination and the person(s) who controls the contaminated land is passed on in an asset sale.
+It is disputed to what extent the liability of the person who caused the contamination and the person who controls the contaminated land is passed on in an asset sale.
 The prevailing view is that the liability is passed on (at least the liability of the person who controls the contaminated land), if control of the contaminated land is passed on from the seller to the buyer.

 If the target company is either the person which caused the contamination or the person which controls the contaminated land, the target company remains such a person, even if its shares are sold in a share sale.
-It may be that not only the target company but also the seller is considered to be the person who controls the contaminated land.
-If this is the case, the liability of the seller may be passed on to the buyer.